indilib/indi-3rdparty/indi-pentax/README.md

 The driver requires two libraries: libRicohCameraSDKCpp and libPkTriggerCord.
 These are included with indi-pentax in the indi-3rdparty repository.

-*TODO: Add instructions for installing packages.*
+*TODO (once packages are generated): Add instructions for installing packages.*

 To build/install everything manually, first clone the indi-3rdparty repository: